 - an impaction fracture

-An orthopedic surgeon or hand surgeon will determine the best treatment approach when a broken finger is complicated.
-Pins, screws, and/or wires are used in surgical procedures for broken fingers.
+An orthopedic surgeon or hand surgeon will determine the best treatment approach for a complicated fracture.
+Pins, screws, and wires are useful in surgical procedures for broken fingers.
 Proper diagnosis, treatment, and rehabilitation of broken fingers help to preserve hand function and strength and prevent deformities.

-Proper diet containing adequate amounts of vitamin D and calcium can help keep bones healthy and less prone to fracture.
-People who have difficulty walking and are likely to fall can do physical therapy and use assistive devices such as a cane or walker to help them move around safely.
-Athletes and laborers should exercise care to prevent finger fractures—although prevention really depends on the specific sport/job in question.
+A proper diet with adequate amounts of vitamin D and calcium can help keep your bones healthy and less prone to fracture.
+People who have difficulty walking and are likely to fall can do physical therapy and use assistive devices, such as a cane or walker, to help them move around safely.
+Athletes and laborers should exercise caution to prevent finger fractures.